 FETHIYE (PAMMAKARISTOS) MUSEUM

-Istanbul is located on both sides of the Bosphorus and It is the only city in two continents in terms of its area.
-As a result of the city straddling two continents with such a rich history and unique culture you won’t be lack of museums to visit in Istanbul.
-The name of the city comes from the name of Emperor Constantinus I, who re-established this place at the beginning of the century and made it the most important city of the Roman Empire after Rome.
-Istanbul which was known as "Constantinople", meaning the city of Constantinus for a long time, was later called only "Polis".
-"Eis ten polin", which means towards city or city, eventually transformed into "Istanbul" by taking forms such as "Stenbol" and "Estenbul".
+Istanbul is established on the coasts of the Bosporus strait, and It is the only city located in two continents in terms of its area.
+As a result of Istanbul rising from two continents with such a rich history of civilizations and unique cultural identity, you won’t be lack of museums and historical sites to visit all around Istanbul.
+The name of the old city comes from the name of Emperor Constantinus I, who manage to re-establish and made Constantinople the most important city of the Roman Empire after Rome at the beginning of the century.
+Constantinople which means the city of Constantinus for a long time, later started to called only "Polis".
+"Eis ten polin", which means towards city or in the city in Greek, eventually transformed to "Istanbul" by changing forms such as "Stenbol" and "Estenbul".